 Manufacturers of most Class 1 devices are not required to submit a premarket notification nor are they subject to the same requirements of 21 CFR Part 820 that the other two classes must follow for compliance.

-Class 2 medical devices (moderate to high risk) are subject to the same general controls as Class 1.
+Class 2 medical devices (moderate to high risk) are subject to the same general controls as Class 1, plus special controls, and most require a 510(k) premarket notification before marketing.

-Class 3 medical devices (high risk) are subject to both general and special controls as well as PMA from the FDA to be legally marketed in the US.
+Class 3 medical devices (high risk: devices that sustain or support life, are implanted, or present potential unreasonable risk) are subject to general controls and require premarket approval (PMA) from FDA to be legally marketed in the US.

 Because of their low-risk level, class 1 medical devices are subject to the fewest regulatory requirements and are generally the easiest devices to bring to market.